UK Stocks-Factors to watch on August 6

-LONDON, Aug 6 (Reuters) - Britain’s FTSE 100 futures contract fell 0.3 percent on Wednesday, with the cash market also set to open lower after a deterioration in the situation in Ukraine prompted a sell-off in equities globally.
+LONDON, Aug 6 (Reuters) - Britain’s FTSE 100 index is seen opening down by 43 to 46 points, or 0.7 percent lower on Wednesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

-* Asian and U.S. shares extended falls after reports that Russian troops were massing at the eastern Ukrainian border, where pro-Moscow rebels are in conflict with the Ukrainian government - ratcheting up geopolitical tension in the region.

 * The UK blue chip index closed up 0.1 percent, or 4.96 points, at 6,682.48 points on Tuesday.